Interested in submitting to this journal?

-Albanian Journal of Trauma and Emergency Surgery (AJTES) that comes out two times a year, peer-reviewed and open-access international journal.
-The journal is the official scientific publication of the is the official publication of the Albanian Society for Trauma and Emergency Surgery (ASTES) Tirana, Albania.
+Albanian Journal of Trauma and Emergency Surgery (AJTES) which comes out two times a year, is a peer-reviewed and open-access international journal.
+The Journal is the official scientific publication of is the official publication of the Albanian Society for Trauma and Emergency Surgery (ASTES) in Tirana, Albania.
 The language of the journal is English.

 AJTES was founded in 2017 for the first time and publishes scientific articles that aim to promote interest, knowledge, and quality of care in emergency and trauma surgery.
 Its mission is to open an interdisciplinary forum that allows for the scientific exchange between basic and clinical science related to pathophysiology, diagnostics, and treatment of traumatized patients.
 The journal covers all aspects of clinical management, operative treatment, and related research of traumatic injuries and health care research, conducted in all fields of medicine and health care, as well as interesting case reports and clinical images, invited reviews, invited medical education papers, editorials, opinions and viewpoints, comments and letters to the Editor.
 The structure of each edition of the publication comprises section categories determined by the Editor and reflects the views of the Editorial Board.

 AJTES encourages academicians, researchers, and specialists of different medical and healthcare fields from all over the world to publish their valuable research in all branches of medicine and healthcare.

 The journal’s aim is to publish original articles with high scientific and ethical quality.